honzabrecka/Screenshot/README.md

 > `Screenshot.save` is also used for uploading an "actual" and a "diff between an actual and and original state".
 It's useful for debugging.

 Finally we have to choose the `Screenshot.phase`.
-The default one is `Screenshot.COMPARE`.
+The default one is `Screenshot.COMPARISON`.
 In this phase the component is printed and this print is compared with screenshot previously generated (and stored, and checked by you, and loaded at runtime).
 The second one is `Screenshot.CREATION`.
 In this phase the component is printed and this print is saved via `Upload` to server (and stored, and checked, and pushed to repository).

 So (I intentionally use singular):

 `Screenshot.CREATION` phase generates screenshot from your tested component and save it to server.
 You have to check this screenshot and if it looks as you wish, mark it as pattern.

-`Screenshot.COMPARE` phase loads screenshot (pattern) and compares actual look of component with it.
+`Screenshot.COMPARISON` phase loads screenshot (pattern) and compares actual look of component with it.

 How you can see, it's simple and easy to use.